sunilspatil/hello-world/README.md

 # hello-world
-This for self study and learning purpose only
+This for self study and learning purpose only.

 Hi Humans!

 Hubot here, I like Node.js and Coffescript (Thats what I'm made off),